Panglima Estino

-Panglima Estino, officially the Municipality of Panglima Estino (Tausūg: Kawman sin Panglima Estino; Bayan ng Panglima Estino), is a 5th class municipality in the province of Sulu, Philippines.
+Panglima Estino, officially the Municipality of Panglima Estino (Tausūg: Kawman sin Panglima Estino; Bayan ng Panglima Estino), is a municipality in the province of Sulu, Philippines.
 According to the 2020 census, it has a population of 34,249 people.

 History

 On January 1, 1980, then President Ferdinand Marcos enacted Presidential Decree No. 1663 creating the municipality of New Panamao from the mother municipality of Panamao.
 However to avoid confusion from the mother municipality, on January 2, 1981, then President Marcos enacted Presidential Decree No. 1757 renaming New Panamao to its current name, Panglima Estino.